top of page

 • Mindfulness – The practice of paying attention, on purpose and without judgment, to the present moment.
 In leadership, it’s the key to clarity under pressure.

-• Accurate Expression – A DBT concept that means sharing your internal experience (thoughts, feelings, needs) clearly and truthfully — which strengthens communication and increases the chance of being understood.
+• Accurate Expression – A DBT concept that means sharing your internal experience (thoughts, feelings, needs) clearly and truthfully.
+This strengthens communication and increases the chance of being understood.

 • Validation – The act of recognizing and affirming another person’s experience as real and understandable, even if you don’t agree with it.
-A cornerstone skill for building trust in teams.
+This is a cornerstone skill for building trust in teams.

 • Radical Acceptance – Fully acknowledging reality as it is, rather than fighting against it.
 Leaders use this to move forward in tough circumstances instead of wasting energy on denial or blame.